-If you have bipolar disorder, your feelings can reach abnormally high or low levels.
-One moment you may be immensely excited or energetic.
-You may then find yourself sinking into the depths of depression.
+Most people have emotional ups and downs from time to time.
+But if you have a brain condition called bipolar disorder, your feelings can reach abnormally high or low levels.
+Sometimes you may feel immensely excited or energetic.
+Other times, you may find yourself sinking into a deep depression.
 Some of these emotional peaks and valleys can last for weeks or months.
-Others may disappear within a few hours.
-Bipolar disorder is a brain condition that can interfere with daily activities, employment, and relationships.
-It can affect your overall quality of life.

 You must have had at least one manic episode and one major depressive episode to be diagnosed with bipolar 1 disorder.
 The depressive episode must have occurred either before or after the manic episode.
 The symptoms of a manic episode may be so severe that you require hospital care.